Lishijiagg/MicrobTiSDA/README.md

 data("fujita.taxa")
 ```

-Please note that MicrobTiSDA has specific format requirements for the
-user-provided microbiome count table, metadata, and taxonomic annotation
+Please note that MicrobTiSDA has specific format requirements for the microbial community count tables, metadata, and taxonomic annotation files provided by users.
+If you need to run your own data, please prepare them strictly according to the following examples:
-files:

 - The count table (OTU/ASV table) must have OTU/ASV IDs as row names and
-  sample IDs as column names.
+  sample IDs as column names, and no annotations attached.

 ``` r
 head(fujita.data[,c(1:6)])